 - Whether the interaction was spontaneous or part of your pre-arranged visitation schedule

-For example, if your ex-wife was supposed to pick your daughter up at 3:00 PM for a visit, but never showed up or called to explain why, you would make a note of that, in ink, on your appointment calendar.
+For example, if your ex-wife was supposed to pick your daughter up at 3:00 p.m. for a visit, but never showed up or called to explain why, you should make a note of that, in ink, on your appointment calendar.

-- Be careful to keep consistent, daily records.
-Do not wait until several days or weeks have passed, as this makes it more difficult to remember the specific dates, times, and details.
+Keep consistent, daily records.
+Do not wait until several days or weeks have passed.
+It can make it more difficult for you to remember specific dates, times, and details.
 You do not want incomplete records that might call into question your record-keeping abilities.

-- In addition, if you have a lawyer, discuss your plans with him or her, as your legal advisor may have specific additional instructions regarding how to handle documentation in child custody cases.
+If you have a lawyer, discuss your plans.
+Ask your legal advisor if they have specific additional instructions regarding how to handle documentation in your child custody case.